jomisica/lxd-kube/README.md

 Also, as Kubernetes is configured via domain, as in professional clouds, the domain name we provide in the list of machines must resolve to the IP of each machine.

+If your DHCP server allows you to create reservations, you must create a reservation for each MAC that is in the profile of each container.
+This MAC can be changed, however, you must not enter any MAC of any network device you use on your network.

+If your DNS allows you to create records, you must add one for each cluster, with the domain you choose.
+If not, you must configure your hosts file to point each domain to the IP of each LXD instance.

 #### Clone the project
 You can clone the repository wherever you want.
 ```